The Batman (TV series): Home media

 All of the DVD releases of The Batman are released by Warner Home Video (via DC Entertainment and Warner Bros.
 Family Entertainment) and presented in its original broadcast version and in story continuity order.
-The DVD releases of The Batman are also presented in a 4:3 fullscreen aspect ratio, but the entire series is available in its original 16:9 widescreen aspect ratio on Amazon Video, Blu-ray, Google Play, Max, Netflix, and the Xbox Video Store.
+The DVD releases of The Batman are also presented in a 4:3 fullscreen aspect ratio, but the entire series is available in its original 16:9 widescreen aspect ratio on Amazon Video, Blu-ray, Google Play, Max, Netflix, Tubi and the Xbox Video Store.
 The first two seasons and The Batman vs. Dracula film are available on iTunes in 16:9.
 In March 2022, Warner Bros.
-Home Entertainment released the series on Blu-ray, with The Batman vs. Dracula film being left out.
+Home Entertainment released the series on Blu-ray, with The Batman vs. Dracula film being left out, with no reason given for its exclusion.